St Brigid's Church, Red Hill: Heritage listing

-St Brigids Church was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.
+St Brigid's Church was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-St Brigids Church is significant as an example of Duhig's efforts to place churches in prominent positions throughout Brisbane and as a symbol of the emerging confidence of Catholicism in Queensland which was dominated by Irish immigrants at the time.
+St Brigid's Church is significant as an example of Duhig's efforts to place churches in prominent positions throughout Brisbane and as a symbol of the emerging confidence of Catholicism in Queensland which was dominated by Irish immigrants at the time.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-St Brigids Church is significant as a characteristic part of the inner Brisbane skyline, visible from all directions.
+St Brigid's Church is significant as a characteristic part of the inner Brisbane skyline, visible from all directions.
 It is an outstanding example, both internally and externally, of the architecture of Robin Dods, a recognised member of the contemporary Arts and Crafts movement in Europe and the United States of America.

 The place is important because of its aesthetic significance.

-St Brigids Church is significant as a self-conscious townscape composition designed to place an acropolis-like skyline on the axis of George Street and for the impressive quality of the interior which is derived from the carefully considered combination of materials, light and scale.
+St Brigid's Church is significant as a self-conscious townscape composition designed to place an acropolis-like skyline on the axis of George Street and for the impressive quality of the interior which is derived from the carefully considered combination of materials, light and scale.